LOCAL RULES

 ii. the Umpire calls 3 strikes (strikeout) just as a normal at-bat.
 There are still no walks and foul balls do NOT end the at-bat.

 THE DESIRED EFFECT OF COACH PITCHING (AFTER 4 BALLS) IS TO SPEED GAMEPLAY.
-BOTH TEAMS NEED TO DETERMINE IF THEY HAVE AT LEAST ONE COACH WHO HAS AN ADEQUATE ABILITY TO THROW BP SPEED PITCHES TO BATTERS.
+BOTH TEAMS NEED TO DETERMINE IF THEY HAVE AT LEAST ONE COACH WHO HAS AN ADEQUATE ABILITY TO THROW OVERHAND BP SPEED PITCHES TO BATTERS, WHILE STANDING ON THE FLAT FRONT OF THE MOUND.
 IF NOT, BOTH TEAM MANAGERS CAN AGREE TO DESIGNATE ONE COACH TO THROW APPROPRIATE BP SPEED PITCHES TO BOTH TEAMS.
 MANAGERS MUST MAKE DECISION BASED ON SPEEDY GAMEPLAY.

 PR-9 Leads, Stealing and Baserunning